 2. Painting Strengthens Memory

 Painting boosts memory recollection skills and works to sharpen the mind through conceptual visualization and implementation.
-People who frequently use creative outlets such as writing, painting, and drawing have less chance of developing memory loss illnesses as they age.
+People who frequently use creative outlets such as writing, painting, and drawing have less chance of developing memory loss illnesses, like dementia and Alzheimer’s, as they age.

 Painting also allows individuals a chance to express their feelings and emotions without words.
 It can be tough opening up sometimes, so painting is a great way to release inner thoughts.
 Individuals that paint use art to overcome shyness and convey their personality.
 Using artwork to tell a story lets someone who is shy let go of normal social reservations.